 The purpose of risk management at the Company is twofold.
 The first is to ensure that risks are identified and that their potential to cause loss or generate profit is understood.
-The second purpose is to ensure that the appropriate level of capital is held to cover the potential impact of risk from all sources.
+The second purpose is to ensure that the appropriate level of capital is held to cover the potential impact of risks from all material sources.